paglipay/Wildcats-Pawroled/README.md

 - 9. View the list of all of your followers(make an ArrayList or something an attribute for each user, so that each app user can identify all of their followers)
 - 10. Tweet about a particularly delinquent pet directly from the site(by leveraging the twitter api and connecting accounts, what do you think? too ambitious?)

+## Reach Goals:

+- Follow other pet owners
+- Unfollow accounts
+- View the list of all of your followers(make an ArrayList or something an attribute for each user, so that each app user can identify all of their followers)

-## Suggested Bonus Goal:
+## Suggested Bonus Goal Idea:

-- Create your UI application using React (Can deploy using Azure App Services)
+-Create your UI application using React (Can deploy using Azure App Services)

+## Tools leveraged:

+- We will deploy our database to Azure cloud computing services
+- Our CI/CD pipeline will be created with Azure DevOps.
+- We will create our user interface using React, Bootstrap, HTML, and CSS.